Brooklyn Duo Bio

 Today, Marnie and Patrick have released over 100 videos on their Brooklyn Duo YouTube channel and 10 albums of covers, spanning artists from The Beatles to Metallica to Ariana Grande.
 In 2016, the couple started a second YouTube channel, Brooklyn Classical, with the goal of introducing classical music to a larger audience through high quality, live performances.
 Brooklyn Classical often hosts high-profile guest artists, including the world-renowned Dover and Escher string quartets, percussionist Ivan Trevino, and cellist Cicely Parnas.

 In 2017, Marnie and Patrick partnered with Carnegie Hall and Ensemble Connect to produce a cover of a-ha’s “Take On Me”.
 The video went viral and garnered millions of views in just a few months.
-Popular classical music stations Classic FM and WQXR regularly share Brooklyn Duo’s music on their social media pages, with WQXR hailing the duo as "the cello and piano power couple" and Classic FM calling them “masters of the artfully planned pop cover.”
-Their music has been featured on television shows such as Pretty Little Liars, Grey’s Anatomy, and America's Got Talent.
+Popular classical music stations Classic FM and WQXR regularly share Brooklyn Duo’s music with their audiences, with WQXR hailing the duo as "the cello and piano power couple" and Classic FM calling them “masters of the artfully planned pop cover.”
+Their music has been featured on television shows such as Grey’s Anatomy, Pretty Little Liars, Zoey's Extraordinary Playlist and America's Got Talent.

 Canadian pianist Marnie Laird, praised as "…a technically immaculate, probing and authoritative protagonist" (The Miami Herald), enjoys an active career as a collaborative pianist, chamber musician, and soloist.
 Prior to founding Brooklyn Duo and Brooklyn Classical, Marnie spent three years as principal pianist of the New World Symphony in Miami under the direction of Michael Tilson Thomas.
 In high demand as a pianist in New York City, she worked with several opera companies, including the Gotham Chamber Opera, and was also on staff as a collaborative pianist at The Juilliard School after graduating.
 Recent performances have taken her to Weill Hall at Carnegie Hall, Lincoln Center, Merkin Hall, SubCulture, and Joe's Pub.